 But no matter who is charged with helm-holding at the State Department or the EPA — or whether or not the president approves the project — the Tar Sands Blockade movement has proved that something grand and game-changing needs to happen.

-Despite mass public outcry, mass symbolic protest actions, legislative battles and now even some high-ranking resignations, it’s direct action that’s ultimately need to stop a toxic project that has been deemed “game over” for the planet by NASA’s top climate scientist.
+Despite mass public outcry, mass symbolic protest actions, legislative battles and now even some high-ranking resignations, it’s direct action that’s ultimately need to stop a toxic project that has been deemed “game over” for the planet by National Aeronautics and Space Administration’s top climate scientist.

 The Tar Sands Blockade movement vows to continue obstructing construction on the pipeline in the event that President Obama indeed gives the project a green light.